vectordotdev/vector/rfcs/2020-12-01-TODO-dynamic-sampling.md

 ## Internal Proposal

-I propose one major change to the `sampler` transform: the ability to create and configure [named buckets](#named-buckets) and [dynamic buckets](#dynamic-buckets).
-Named buckets are created using Remap conditions while dynamic buckets are created via configuration.
-Both named and dynamic buckets can then be assigned [behavior](#bucket-behavior) that suits specific use cases.
+I propose two major change to the `sampler` transform:

+1. User should be able to create [named](#named-buckets) and [dynamic](#dynamic-buckets) sampling buckets.
+Named buckets are to be created using Remap conditions, dynamic buckets via configuration.
+2. Users should be able to assign [sampling behavior](#sampling-behavior) to event buckets.

-I will also propose changes to the [metric output](#metrics) of the `sampler` transform.
+I propose related changes to the [metric output](#metrics) of the transform.

 ### Named buckets

-Named buckets are created when a user specifies a Remap condition for inclusion in that bucket.
-The proposed `sampler` would enable you to do this:
+Named buckets are defined using Remap conditions.
+All events that match the condition are placed in the bucket when processed.
+Here's an example configuration with two named buckets:

 ```toml
 [transforms.sample_customer_data]